GiorgioBaz/GroupMatch/README.md

 ## Description
 Made to address the needs of students at UTS struggling to find groups with the same mindset and goals.

-This application utilises a familiar Tinder-based design to match students with peers who have like-minded goals for subjects.
+This application utilises a familiar Tinder-like design to match students with peers who have like-minded goals for subjects.

 It aims to do this through a simple yes or no decision that students make depending on their peer's previous academic results and goals for the current subject.